JohnGrayUoY/cheatsheets/AWS CDK Cheatsheet.md

 **cdk list**

-* Lists the names of the current CloudFormation stacks on the users AWS account.
+* Lists the names of the current CloudFormation stacks which are active within the users AWS account.

 **cdk diff**